FahsaiNak/PLM-Epistasis/README.md

-# Decoding Viral Escape from Broadly Neutralizing Antibodies using Co-Attention Attribution from Protein Language Models
+# Decoding Viral Escape using Co-Attention Attribution from Protein Language Models

 We fine-tune a protein language model (**ESM-2**) to predict HIV-1 Env (gp140) neutralization sensitivity to the broadly neutralizing antibody **VRC01**, and use **co-attention** and **attribution (Integrated Gradients)** analyses to interpret the molecular basis of viral escape.